FlowFuse/website/src/handbook/development/releases/process.md

 Follow these steps to run the scripts:

-1. Checkout the `flowforge/admin` repository if you do not already have it.
+1. Clone the [`flowforge/admin`](https://github.com/flowforge/admin) repository if you do not already have it.
    Ensure you have the latest with a `git pull`.
 2. In the *parent* directory to where you have the `admin` checked out, run the following command, replace `1.x.y` with the proper release version.